 Assistant Professor of Biological Sciences

-Jonathan Snow joined the Barnard faculty in 2012 after serving as a Visiting Assistant Professor at Williams College.
-The primary focus of our current research is on the cellular stress responses of the honey bee.
-Honey bee activity is crucial to key agricultural and ecological systems.
-Honey bee colonies in the United States have suffered from an increased rate of die-off in recent years, stemming from a complex set of interacting stresses that remain poorly described.
-Environmental stressors suspected to play a part in recent honey bee losses include nutritional stress, chemical poisoning from pesticides, alterations to normal living conditions stemming from large-scale beekeeping practices, and infection by pathogenic microbes.
-Increased knowledge about how honey bees sense and attempt to adapt to these stresses at the cellular level will be important for understanding diseases affecting this crucial beneficial insect.
+The primary focus of our current research is the cellular stress responses of the honey bee, a species that is crucial to agricultural and ecological systems.
+Honey bee colonies in the United States and elsewhere have suffered from an increased rate of die-off in recent years, stemming from a complex set of interacting stresses that remain inadequately described.
+Environmental stressors suspected of playing a part in recent honey bee losses include nutritional stress, chemical poisoning from pesticides, alterations to normal living conditions due to large-scale beekeeping practices, and infection by pathogenic microbes.

 Cellular Stress Responses